Horstaufmental/Horstaufmental/README.md

 > *Existence is collective: what the many believe, the world substantiates.
 Proof that consciousness itself can sculpt reality.*

-Computer Science Major and Nuclear Physics Enthusiast
+Computer Science Major and Nuclear Energy Enthusiast

 ## About Me